aspLite/aspLite/README.md

 * light-weight and fast scripts
 * write your own plugins

-This ASP/VBScript framework does not include not favorize frontend CSS/JavaScript libraries.
+This ASP/VBScript framework does not include or favorize frontend CSS/JavaScript libraries.
 But just for the fun of it, I added a Bootstrap sample and an AJAX form using jQuery.